hushmirror/docs/protocol/README.md

 When a new block is mined on HUSH, 90% of the funds go to the taddr of the miner and 10% goes to the address of the Founder Reward (or Developer Tax, however you like to think of it) which is `RHushEyeDm7XwtaTWtyCbjGQumYyV8vMjn` .

+Zcash has never and seemingly never will mandate zaddr usage, so z2z transactions are rare on their network.
+In addition to z2z, Hush has something called Sietch which obscures even more metadata about shielded transactions, specifically, the ordering of the outputs and change and the number of outputs.

+By default Zcash z2z transactions will have two outputs, where Hush will have eight on average.
+Individual transactions will have between seven and nice shielded outputs which is non-deterministically chosen at transaction creation time.

 # Hush Peer-to-Peer (P2P) layer

 Hush has mandatory TLS 1.3 encryption of all network connections, the first cryptocoin to accomplish this.
 What it means